GhumanNavneet/MCW-Securing-PaaS/Whiteboard design session/WDS trainer guide - Securing PaaS.md

 Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

--   Determine your target customer audience
+-   Determine your target customer audience.

--   Determine customer's business needs to address your solution
+-   Determine customer's business needs to address your solution.

--   Design and diagram your solution
+-   Design and diagram your solution.

--   Prepare to present your solution
+-   Prepare to present your solution.

 **Step 3: Present the solution (30 minutes)**

 **Outcome**

-Present solution to your customer.
+Present solution to your customer:

 -   Present solution